HoGentTIN/linux-training-hogent/modules/dns/030_dns_theory.md

 ### iterative or recursive query

-A *recursive query* is a DNS query where the client that is submitting the query expects a complete answer (Like the fat red arrow above going from the Macbook to the DNS server).
-An *iterative query* is a DNS query where the client does not expect a complete answer.
-Iterative queries usually take place between name servers.
+A **recursive query** is a DNS query where the client that is submitting the query expects a complete answer (Like the fat red arrow above going from the Macbook to the DNS server).

+An **iterative query** is a DNS query where the client does not expect a complete answer.
+Iterative queries usually take place between name servers, e.g. asking a root server for the authoritative name server of a top level domain.
 The root name servers do not respond to recursive queries.

 ## interacting with DNS